gm2552/hungryman/doc/TAPDeployment.md

 By default, the application has no security.
 When choosing the security configuration, you are required to create an AppSSO instance resource as well as a `ClientRegistration` resource for the Hungryman application; the accelerator will generate the resource yaml for you.
 You can either use a built in development account, or have the option (in a future release of this accelerator) to connect to external OIDC identity providers.

-**NOTE** For the fastest and easiest path to deploying this application, use the default options of the H2 database, in memory cache and no security.
+**NOTE** For the fastest and easiest path to deploying this application, use the default options of the H2 database, in memory cache, and no security.
 You will still be required to deploy the RabbitMQ operator out of band, however this step is trivial as explained in the `RabbitMQ Operator` section of this guide.

 ## RabbitMQ Installation